Dotneteer/spectnetide/docs/_posts/getting-started/2019-10-01-create-a-basic-program.md

 ---
 layout: documents
 categories:
-  - "Tutorials"
+  - "Tutorials v2"
 title:  "Create a BASIC Program"
-alias: create-a-basic-program
+alias: create-a-basic-program-2
-seqno: 30
+seqno: 1030
 selector: tutorial
-permalink: "getting-started/create-a-basic-program"
+permalink: "getting-started/create-a-basic-program-2"
 ---

 In a previous tutorial, you could see how easy is to create a new ZX Spectrum program from scratch.